 The campus has five fully equipped computer classrooms and a practical laboratory where students design, build and test computers and networks.
 Non-technology classes are conducted in one of ten lecture classrooms.
 Students have access to a complete Learning Resource Center, featuring computer workstations, books and periodicals.
 The average student to faculty ratio for didactic courses is 24:1.
+The average student to faculty ratio for lab courses is 18:1.
 The average student to faculty ratio for clinical courses is 12:1.
 STC Tampa is located at 3910 Riga Boulevard, Tampa, Florida 33619.
 The telephone number for the campus is (813) 630-4401.